Selidie/mqtt-bridge/README.md

 - New topics appear automatically as Solar Assistant publishes them — no code changes needed
 - **InfluxDB integration** — optionally writes every numeric `/state` topic to InfluxDB 2.x for time-series history and graphing.
 Disabled by default; set `INFLUX_URL` and `INFLUX_TOKEN` to enable.
 - **History endpoint** — queries InfluxDB for historical data with configurable time range and aggregation window, consumed by the home-dashboard chart UI
+- **Energy history endpoint** — queries InfluxDB for half-hourly grid import totals for a specific date, used by the home-dashboard Electricity Usage page.
+Export (negative CT values) is clamped to zero.
+Returns kWh per 30-minute slot aligned to `Europe/London` local time.

 ---